midonet/midonet/tests/README.md

 sudo sandbox-manage -c sandbox.conf build-all default_v2 && popd
 ```

 Wait until all images have been generated.
-The default_v2 is the default MDTS
+The default_v2 is a basic MDTS
 flavour for sandbox.
+Look into the sandbox/flavours directory for a list of the
+supported flavours.
 For more information about how to use sandbox, components,
 flavors and overrides, check its [source repo](https://github.com/midokura/midonet-sandbox)
 or execute `sandbox-manage --help`.